Modular resurgent structures: Introduction

-\paragraph{Quantum invariants.} The example of the trefoil knot and other families of toric knots have been discussed separately from the resurgence, summability, and modularity perspectives.
-Evidence in support of our conjectures is present in the works of~\cite{costin-garoufalidis,zagier2001vassiliev}.
-Further evidence arises from the study of 3-manifold invariants, such as the Witten--Reshetikhin--Turaev (WRT) invariants.
-The authors of~\cite{qCS7} prove that the Ohtsuki series $Z_0$ for Seifert fibered homology spheres satisfies the conditions of what we define here as a modular resurgent series.
-Its median resummation reconstructs the normalized WRT invariants $\tilde{Z}_0$, which are related to the Gukov--Pei--Putrov--Vafa (GPPV) invariants $\hat{Z}_0$ of~\cite{qCS6}.
-Then, the results of~\cite{BKM1,BKM2} show that the GPPV invariants of certain plumbed 3-manifolds are quantum modular forms.

-\paragraph{Combinatorics.} Families of $q$-hypergeometric series~\cite{bringmann-q-hyper} provide instances of quantum modular forms, among which the example of $\sigma, \sigma^*$ first discussed by Zagier in~\cite[Example~1]{zagier_modular}.
-The resurgent structure of $\sigma, \sigma^*$~\cite{Fantini-talk-IHES} has been studied by the first author and M. Kontsevich and is modular.
-Furthermore, we prove here that a larger class of examples built from Maass cusp forms with spectral parameter $1/2$ and more general cusp forms satisfy our conjectures.

-\paragraph{Topological strings.} In the context of the TS/ST correspondence~\cite{GHM,CGM}, the only example we are aware of comes from the results obtained in~\cite{Rella22, FR1phys} on the resurgence of the spectral trace of local $\IP^2$ at strong and weak coupling.
-However, we expect the existence of an appropriate generalization to other toric CY threefolds and higher-order fermionic spectral traces.

 This paper is organized as follows.
-In Section~\ref{sec: background}, we review the basic ingredients in the resurgent analysis of formal power series and the definitions of (holomorphic) quantum modular forms.
+In Section~\ref{sec: background}, we review the basic ingredients in the resurgent analysis of formal power series and the definition of (holomorphic) quantum modular forms.
 In Section~\ref{sec:resurgence--modularity}, we delve into the analytic number-theoretic characterization of those resurgent structures that give rise to quantum modular forms according to the newly introduced paradigm of modular resurgence.
-We present the definition of a modular resurgent series, which we conjecture to have peculiar modularity and summability properties.
-In Section~\ref{sec:examples}, we review the example of the spectral trace of local $\IP^2$, briefly summarizing the strong-weak resurgent symmetry of~\cite{FR1phys}, and prove our conjectures for a set of examples originating from the theory of Maass cusp forms and more general modular forms.
-Finally, in Section~\ref{sec:conclusion}, we conclude and mention further perspectives to be addressed in future works.
+We then present the definition of a modular resurgent series, which we conjecture to have the quantum modularity and summability properties described above.
+In Section~\ref{sec:examples}, we review the example of the spectral trace of local $\IP^2$, briefly summarizing the strong-weak resurgent symmetry of~\cite{FR1phys}, prove our conjectures for a set of examples originating from the theory of Maass cusp forms, and analyse the case of more general modular forms.
+Finally, in Section~\ref{sec:conclusion}, we conclude and mention further perspectives and questions to be addressed in future works.